knpuniversity/rest/knpu/episode1/error-consistency.rst

 description of a given ``type``.
 In other words, we should have the exact same ``title`` everywhere that we use the ``validation_error`` ``type``.

-To force this consistency, let's create an array map on ``ApiProblem`` from ``type`` to its human-description::
+To force this consistency, create an array map on ``ApiProblem`` from ``type`` to its human-description::

     // src/KnpU/CodeBattle/Api/ApiProblem.php